Ola-je/2024-internship-mobile-tasks/ecomerce_app_with_clean_architechture/README.md

-# Task 9: Entities, Use Cases, and Repositories
+# Task 10: Data Overview Layer

 This ecommerce mobile app was made using flutter with the principles of clean architecture.